hds-sandbox/NGS_summer_course_Aarhus/Webpage/develop/galaxy.md

 # Quality Control and Alignment of raw reads

-This first exercise will be executed on `Galaxy`, an interactive platform to run bioinformatics workflow.
-We will replicate this lesson with computer code later in this course. `Galazy` has the possibility of working with a free account.
+This first exercise will be executed on `Galaxy`, an interactive platform to run bioinformatics workflows.
+We will replicate this lesson with computer code later in this course. `Galaxy` has the possibility of working with a free account.

 ## Biological introduction